 Since 1985, the Fund has provided over $5.8 million to more than 600 nonprofit organizations.

 To strengthen the internal operations of nonprofit organizations, the Management Improvement Fund provides grants to small and midsize nonprofits operating in, or serving, the Twin Cities East Metro (Ramsey, Dakota or Washington counties).
 Grant dollars are used to fund consultations and technical assistance to improve organizational capacity to better serve the community.

 Applying for a Grant

-The Management Improvement Fund has a rolling application that will open starting April 1, 2020.
+The Management Improvement Fund has a rolling application that can be accessed in the grant portal.

 Organizations and groups applying for a Management Improvement Fund grant are reviewed with the following criteria in mind: